 Given the strong linkages between the production of bricks and the coal industry and drawing on support from brick collector Mark Cranston of Scottish brick history.co.uk we will be exploring the possibility of incorporating sites of brick manufacturing either into the existing trails or as standalone routes.

-If you have an idea for a route, or would like to design/research a walk or would like an existing route to be included on the app please email Catherine at firstname.lastname@example.org.
+If you have an idea for a route, or would like to design/research your own route, or have an existing route you would like to be included on the app or you want to contribute a blog to the Coal Bunker https://thecoalbunker.stir.ac.uk/ please email Catherine at email@example.com.